 Unfortunately, an early "I love you" can do irreparable damage to the natural balance of a young relationship [source: Rollins].
 If you've barely entered the "really like" phase and your partner is already picking out your wedding colors, it's going to put a lot of pressure on you to figure out -- quickly -- if you feel the same way.
 The L-word is now the elephant in the room.
 If you think there's a future in the relationship, address the issue sensitively and do your best to restore the balance.
 If not, Hallmark makes some lovely "you're dumped" cards.

-For more articles and advice on love and relationships, follow the links on the next page.
+For more articles and advice on love and relationships, follow the links below.